 - Learn the physiology of breastfeeding and the normal breastfeeding patterns of the first days.

-- Nurse EARLY and OFTEN.
-Nurse in the recovery room.
+- Nurse early and often.
+Nurse in the recovery room if you have had a C-section.
 Most infants are alert and eager to root and latch.
 If needed, ask your nurse for help.
 Infants will receive colostrum, the yellow-gold first milk.
 Some people consider this to be the infant's first immunizations because of the high concentrations of nutrients and immunities.
 While the colostrum is low in quantity (teaspoons, not ounces), it is close to the stomach capacity of the newborn, and is all most newborns should need.
-FREQUENT and EFFECTIVE EMPTYING of the breasts is what governs milk supply.
+Frequent and effective emptying of the breasts is what governs milk supply.
 You should breastfeed every 2 to 3 hours.
-Wake the baby for these feedings in the early days.
+Babies should eat eight to 10 times in 24 hours.

 - Watch the baby, not the clock.
 The baby will give you feeding cues, such as lips and mouth sucking motions and hand-to-mouth movements.
-We encourage rooming-in with your newborn to learn these early feeding cues.
+Rooming-in with your newborn throughout your stay in the hospital will help you learn these early feeding cues.
 Crying is a late feeding cue.
 There should be no more than four hours between feedings.
 Most newborns are sleepy during their hospital stay, and you may need to learn gentle waking techniques.
 The hospital staff will help you with this.
 If more help is needed, lactation nurses are available.

-- Consult with your pediatrician about his/her philosophy on breastfeeding.
+- Consult with your pediatrician and obstetrician about his/her philosophy on breastfeeding.
 You should be able to work with your pediatrician in order to have a positive breastfeeding experience.

 Take pride that you are giving your baby the many benefits of breastfeeding.
+We are here to support you on your breastfeeding journey.
 We wish you a wonderful experience!